davidralphlewis/davidralphlewis.github.io/_posts/2022-10-21-Resignation-A Coupling.md

 to notify him that I am
 *merely a sack of skin hollowed by atrocities, so I am*
 resigning as leader of the Conservative Party.
-*I praised consumption and was surprised when I was consumed.*
+*I preached consumption and was surprised when I was consumed.*

 This morning, I met the chairman of the
 *order, the high priest of the fearful*